CiviMRF/cf-civicrm-formprocessor/README.md

 1. On the Procssors tab, click `Add Processor`
 1. For each Form Processor you created, you should see a processor named the same as the Form Processor prefixed by 'CiviCRM Form Processor' and suffixed by 'at <name_of_CMRF_connection>'

-**Configuration instruction with CiviCRM installed in the same Wordpress site**
+**Configuration when CiviCRM is installed locally**

-Use this when the frontend WordPress site and CiviCRM are on the same server:
+Use this when the frontend WordPress site and CiviCRM are in the same wordpress installation:

 1. Install and activate:
    - [Caldera Forms](https://wordpress.org/plugins/caldera-forms/) - WP plugin